-- The Berkeley/Lecky/Ussher complex, the Hamilton Library and the John Stearne Medical Library will open from July 20th on a limited basis to give readers access to study spaces and the ability to borrow books using the self-issue kiosks.
+- The Berkeley/Lecky/Ussher complex and the Hamilton Library will open from July 20th on a limited basis to give readers access to study spaces and the ability to borrow books using the self-issue kiosks.

 - Research Collections’ Early Printed Books and Manuscripts & Archives reading rooms will reopen from August 10th on a limited basis, as will the Long Room exhibitions.

 - All libraries will be open from August 10th.

 The following new and free services will also be introduced from June 29th onwards:

 - Click and Collect – this new service will enable the online ordering of selected print books from the modern collections.
 The items will be provided for collection from a designated point to be confirmed.